M31GlobalNewsM31GlobalNewsM31GlobalNews

 Follow:

-I’m Atul Raj, the founder of M31GlobalNews — a platform dedicated to deep scientific thought, independent research, and theoretical exploration in physics and cosmology.
-My focus lies in developing original perspectives on the nature of the universe, challenging conventional scientific models, and pushing the boundaries of what we think we know about spacetime, gravity, and the cosmic fabric.
-Driven by relentless curiosity and a passion for uncovering the deeper layers of reality, I created M31GlobalNews as more than just a blog — it’s my personal hyperspace of thoughts.
-Here, I publish self-derived theories, analytical essays, and thought experiments that question the standard narratives in modern physics.
-From alternative views on universal expansion to the role of gravitational frequencies in shaping reality, my work is grounded in first-principles thinking and unfiltered intellectual exploration.
-This platform is a reflection of my journey as a young independent thinker — documenting the process of reverse engineering this cosmic reality.
+I’m Atul Raj, the founder of M31GlobalNews, a platform which is more than just a blog but dedicated to deep scientific thought, independent research, and theoretical exploration in physics and cosmology.
+My focus lies in developing original perspectives on the nature of the universe, challenging conventional scientific models, and pushing the boundaries of what we think we know about spacetime, gravity, and the cosmic fabric. it’s my personal hyperspace of thoughts.

 Previous Article US President-elect Donald Trump Trump Warns BRICS Countries of 100% Tariffs if They Replace the US Dollar